GiveMeMoreData/ZPOIF-projekt-2019-Wizualizacja-pozycji-ISS/README.md

 # ZPOiF-projekt-2019-Wizualizacja-pozycji-ISS
-This respository containes Java application used to visualise location of International Space Station in real time.
+This respository containes Java application used to visualise location of International Space Station (ISS) in real time.

+## Features
+* Displaying live position of ISS on a zommable map
+* Providing ISS's velocity and altitude
+* Scaling to users screen
+* Providing easy access to live view from ISS

 ## Authors
 * Bartłomiej Eljasiak
 * Mateusz Grzyb
 * Paweł Morgen

 ### Requirements:
-  Java JDK 11.0.4 ( in current state different java version can cause problems)
+ In current state different versions can cause problems:
+  * Java JDK 11
+  * Javafx SDK 11